|Nutrition Facts (per serving)|

 These muffins can be prepared in a jumbo-sized muffin tin for extra wow-factor and pizzazz, or they can be baked in a regular-sized tin if you prefer.

 These bakery-style muffins are perfect for your next brunch get-together.
+Don't worry if you have friends who are vegan or vegetarian, because there's a version for them too.
 Pile them high in a basket in the center of the table for beautiful presentation.
 Your guests won't believe they are homemade!
 Serve with a mug of coffee or warm cup of your favorite herbal tea.

 Gather the ingredients.